Mathieu0321/F21-1010/syllabus.raw.md

 ## Original work policy (in this class).

 Homework is turned in online via file upload.
 The homework is really, really important.
 Do your own work.
 That is how you learn.
 If you use google or other web sources, then note where you got the code or answer from.
 If you copy from the web, then expect that on a one-on-one basis I will be asking you how the code works.
+You can help each other on homework and in the Lab.
+Tests (Midterm and Final) you are not allowed to help each other.
-Help each other.
-It is legitimate in this class, (it may not be in other classes), for you to help your fellow student.
+It is legitimate in this class to use the web for homework and lab work, (it may not be in other classes).
 If you do then note it in comments your code.
 Code is very unique to each person.
-If two of you turn in the same code - that is very bad.
-If you note that you worked on it together - and then I ask each of you to explain how it works - that's alright.
+If two of you turn in the same code and do not clearly note that you helped each other - that is very bad.
+If you note that you worked on it together
+- and then I ask each of you to explain how it works - that's alright.
 If you have questions about this email me.
 If you use code from the web then expect that I will be asking about what the copyright and license terms are for the code.
 Not all code that is published can be reused.
 Also be aware that I put hidden data flaws into assignments.
 For example the accurate size of a tennis ball is 2.575 inches.
 In previous years I have used 2.5, 2.6 and this year 2.75 inches.
 If you ask a previous year student for the answers and turn that in you will have  wrong result.
 If you just copy from the web you will have a wrong result.